Convert a single-family to a multifamily using FHA 203k.

 Should you use the Limited or Standard 203k?

 You will need to use the Standard 203k for two reasons.
-First, the construction will most certainly cost more than the $35,000 Limited 203k limit.
+First, the construction will cost more than the $35,000 Limited 203k limit.
 Second, you can’t do anything structural with the Limited program.

 What can you do with a Standard 203k?